robertovicario/SmokePlease/README.md

 ## License

-This project is distributed under [Apache 2.0](https://opensource.org/license/apache-2-0).
+This project is distributed under [Apache License 2.0](https://opensource.org/license/apache-2-0).
 You can find the complete text of the license in the project repository.